 Pen and ink

-I find this a very expressive medium and I do most of my sketches on high quality watercolor paper or Primeart paper.
-The pencils I use are a combination of Rembrandt Lyra (HB to 9B) and Wolffs Carbon pencils and Faber Castell Ecco Pigment pens sizes from 0.1 to 0.9.
+I find this a very expressive medium and I do most of my sketches on high quality art paper or Primeart paper.
+The pencils I use are a combination of Rembrandt Lyra (HB to 9B), Wolffs Carbon pencils and Faber Castell Ecco Pigment pens sizes from 0.1 to 0.9.

-I only use pastels to draw trout flies because it is possible to get the finest variety of shades and colour tones by mixing the pastel colours.
+I mainly use pastels to draw trout flies because it is possible to get the finest variety of shades and colour tones by mixing the pastel colours.
 The effect is very life-like.
 I use Sennelier pastel paper for the drawings.
+Most of my sketches are based on the Catskill school of fly tying.

 Traditional Adams, Catskill style